-When being critiqued:
+When you are being critiqued:

-Please Note:
+Note:

 Anyone attending their free meetings prior to joining is invited to provide critique to other members, but will not be eligible for their work to be critiqued at that time.
 Writers who are new to critique may not be comfortable hearing criticism of their work, so this policy allows potential members to see how critique works and get used to the idea.
 Once you are a paid member of the chapter, bring your five pages to the next meeting.